 The intensity being a measure of power per unit of area, this is not what our microphones register.
 Inside the microphone its diaphragm is activated by the sound pressure (p).
 The sound pressure is commonly called SPL (Sound Pressure Level) and must be seen as a force acting on a surface.
 It is expressed in pascal.
-I pascal is defined as 1 Newton per square meter.
+1 pascal is defined as 1 Newton per square meter.
 This SPL is what our microphones transform into proportional electrical voltages.
 Do not mix up the sound pressure with the intensity: pressure is force per unit of surface area, measured in Newtons per square meter, and intensity is power per unit of surface area, measured in Watts per square meter.
-The intensity is the acoustic power that the sound source emits through the unit of area; the pressure is the effect of this emission.
+The pressure is the acoustic power that the sound source emits through the unit of area; the pressure is the effect of this emission.
 This means that the intensity is proportional to the SPL squared.
 In the box called OHM's LAW this relation is explained in a bit more detail.

-The term free field refers to a theoretical space without sound reflections.
-Out-of-doors, there always will be some sound reflections, so one should not take the term literally.
+&lt;sup>1 The term free field refers to a theoretical space without sound reflections.
+In practice, even out-ofdoors, there always will be some sound reflections.